2code4wsp/README-generator/example/README.md

   * [Questions](#questions)
   * []
   ## Installation
-  yes
+  node.js
   ## Usage
-  follow prompts
+  answer the prompts as they appear in the terminal4
   ## Credit
-  tutor and ta
+  help from a TA, and a Tutor
   ## Licensing
   [MIT](https://opensource.org/licenses/MIT)
   ## License
   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
   ## Contributions
-  github
+  GitHub
   ## Tests
   your choice
   ## Questions
-  My GitHub username is towekfd
+  My GitHub username is username@github
-  My GitHub URL is ladskfjeigh
+  My GitHub URL is http://githuburlhere.com
-  If you have any questions about the repo, you may contact me directly at lakjfeifed.
+  If you have any questions about the repo, you may contact me directly at test@gmail.com.